apache/mynewt-site/docs/chapter1/project1.md

 * Check that newt is installed.

-        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/mkdir -p $GOPATH/src/github.com/mynewt
+        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git
         Godeps			README.md		coding_style.txt    newt.go
         LICENSE			cli			    design.txt

 #### Building the Newt tool

+* In preparation for the install, you use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.

-* You will now use go to run the newt.go program to build the newt tool.
-You will have to use `go build` command which compiles and writes the resulting executable to an output file named `newt`.
-The `-o` option is used to specify a reasonable name such as `newt` for the the resulting executable and install the executable along with its dependencies in $GOPATH/bin.
-In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.
+   You will use Go to run the newt.go program to build the newt tool.
+The command used is  `go build` which compiles and writes the resulting executable to an output file named `newt`.
+The `-o` option is used to specify a name and path of your choice for the executable.
+We suggest using `newt` and installing the executable along with its dependencies in $GOPATH/bin.

    However, it does not install the results along with its dependencies in $GOPATH/bin (for that you will need to use `go install`).